kuklinv/UDEMY/README.md

 #### 03.12.2020

 - validation with PropTypes (yarn add to react-theory project)
+- references (use it only for specific tasks or fo focus on an element when its render)
- - references
+- Context API

 #### 01-02.12.2020